christopher-noble/decipher-backend/README.md

 - **Transcription with AWS Transcribe**: Integrate with AWS Transcribe for automatic transcription.
 - **Keyword-Driven Transcription**: Generate dynamic timestamps for specified keywords or phrases.
 - **Scalability**: Handle high volumes of audio conversion and transcription requests.
-- **RESTful API**: Easily integrate with other systems through a well-documented API.

 ## Hosting & Delivery